Why Can't I Communicate with My GPIB Instrument?

-The "Scan for Instruments" button in MAX will conduct a FindLstn() test for all GPIB addresses 0-30 to find active listeners on the bus and then will attempt to identify these instruments by sending them "*IDN?" and then performing a read.
+Clicking on the "Scan for Instruments" button in MAX will conduct a FindLstn() test for all GPIB addresses 0-30 to find active listeners on the bus.
+It will then attempt to identify these instruments by sending them "*IDN?" and performing a read.

 Error on a Write

 - Check your cabling is compliant with the following strict requirements:

 - No more than 4 meters of cable between any 2 adjacent instruments

 - Average of 2 meters of cable between all instruments on the bus

 - Make sure the cable is connected securely to both your instrument and your controller board.
 If one instrument is working but another is not, try swapping the cables.

 - If you have more than one instrument connected, disconnect all but one instrument.
 An instrument with a bad GPIB Interface could prevent other good instruments from communicating on the bus.

 - Check the address of your instruments and make sure that they are different from the controller.
 The GPIB address 0 is usually reserved for the controller (usually your National Instruments GPIB card in your computer).
 You must set the address of your instruments on their front panels or via DIP switches somewhere on the instruments.